mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 The page at <https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html>
 provides recommendations on things you should and should not do in TypeScript.

-It recommends never using the wrapper types
-`Boolean`, `Number`, `String`, `Symbol`, and `Object`.
+One of the recommendations is to never use the wrapper types `Boolean`, `Number`, `String`, `Symbol`, and `Object`.

+See this site for additional recommendations.

 ## Things to Avoid

 TypeScript has a large number of features.
 While all of them have some justification, many are rarely used.
 This increases the likelihood that many developers will not be familiar with them.
-To reduce the learning curve of TypeScript and improve code readability, I recommend avoiding the use of the following language features.
+To reduce the learning curve of TypeScript for your team and improve code readability,
+I recommend avoiding the use of the following TypeScript features.

-- Tuples with a minimum length using spread
+- Tuples with a minimum length and no maxium using the spread operator
   For example:
   `type badIdea = [number, number, ...number[]] // contains 2 or more numbers`
-- Writing functions that use `this`
+- Implementing functions that use `this`
-  ... and declaring the type of this as the first parameter
+  ... and declaring the type of this as the first parameter rather than implementing it as a method of a class
 - Overloaded functions
 - Bounded polymorphism with multiple constraints
 - Generic type defaults
 - Using `this` as a return type of a method in a superclass
 - Intersection types
   These match only what multiple types have in common.
-  I can’t think of a good example of when this is helpful.
+  It's hard to think of a good example of when this would be useful.
 - Interfaces extending a type alias or class
 - Comparing classes
-- Defining a constructor signature in an interface with new
+- Defining a constructor signature in an `interface` with `new`
 - Decorators
+  These are currently an experimental feature.
 - `private` constructors to simulate final classes
-  can’t be extended or directly instantiated (must use static factory methods)
+  Such classes cannot be extended or directly instantiated (must use static factory methods).
-- `as const`
+- `as const` assertions
 - Type assertions
 - Tagged Unions
 - Keying-in operation